Mumbai rain: Several areas water-logged; CR cancels mega block on Central line; cracks appear in Ghatkopar bridge - Firstpost

 Heavy rain continued to lash Mumbai city on Sunday, after which several areas faced severe water-logging, traffic was diverted along many routes, and railway services were partially affected.

-Last week, the India Meteorological Department had issued a warning for "heavy to extremely heavy rainfall" along the Konkan Coast over the weekend, but on Saturday, it said there would be heavy showers in Mumbai till Wednesday.
-Earlier, it had also warned of "heavy to very heavy" rain in Nagpur, Aurangabad, Nanded, Akola, Wardha and Chandrapur.

-IMD Deputy Director General (Western Region) KS Hosalikar said the weather department was expecting widespread rainfall in the region till Wednesday, explaining that the strengthening westerly winds were responsible for the heavy rain at present.

-On Sunday, there were comparatively fewer reports of congestion on roads as the volume of traffic is lower on Sundays.
-However, severe water-logging in Andheri, Ghatkopar, Hindmata Circle in Parel, King's Cirlce in Matunga and several other areas forced the Mumbai Traffic Police to divert all traffic to the flyovers.
+There were comparatively fewer reports of congestion on roads as the volume of traffic is lower on Sundays.
+However, severe water-logging in Sion, Andheri, Ghatkopar, Hindmata Circle in Parel, King's Cirlce in Matunga and several other areas forced the Mumbai Traffic Police to divert traffic.

+A car was washed away into a canal near the Andheri subway.
+In Kurla, a portion of a three-storey building collapsed, though no injuries were reported.
+A rail overbridge in Vasai was also closed for traffic.

 Cracks in Ghatkopar bridge

-The traffic police was forced to divert traffic from the Ghatkopar rail overbridge are noticing cracks in the structure.
+Authorities were forced to divert traffic from the Ghatkopar rail overbridge after noticing cracks in the structure.
 This is the third such incident this week.
 On 3 July, a rail overbridge at the Andheri station collapsed.
 A woman, who was critically injured in the mishap, succumbed to her injuries on Saturday.
 The very next day, the bridge at Grant Road was closed for traffic after cracks were noticed.

 On Sunday, BESTdiverted 22 bus routes after the rail overbridge in Ghatkopar was closed to traffic from early morning.
 In a letter on Saturday, the Central Railway told Mumbai civic authorities that the bridge was in bad condition and needs urgent repair works, NDTV reported.